 Doesn’t matter if you’re trying to figure out how to make a firm mattress softer or your soft mattress firm, sometimes we are so focused on the mattress itself we forget there is a whole support system that drastically affects the quality of the mattress.
 It matters what foundation you use for your specific mattress.
 For instance foam mattresses should never be used with box springs; however, a box spring mattress can make other types of mattresses feel soft and springier.

-You might be interested in: Best Box Spring Reviews
+You may be interested in: Best Box Spring Reviews

 Types of Foundations